HughP/Swap-go/readme.md

 ## Operation

 Command line function to translate a series of Unicode strings from one arrangement to another.
 It operates on a file editing in place (one argument).
-It has a look up table with a before and after syntax `before:after`i.e. `q:1` would replace the `q` with`1`. a third optional argument can change the delimiter.
+It has a look up table with a before and after syntax `before:after`i.e. `q:1` would replace the `q` with`1` (a second argument). a third optional argument can change the delimiter.

 ## Tests